ModusCreateOrg/creative-engine/README.md

 To keep your master branch up to date with this repo:
 ```
 $ git checkout master
-$ git pull upstream/master
+$ git pull upstream master
 ```

 When you work on an issue/ticket:
 ```
 $ git checkout master
-$ git pull upstream/master # up to date!
+$ git pull upstream master # up to date!
 $ git checkout -b branch-name  # branchname is ticket-number hyphen description
 ```

-When you commit and push to your branch, you will have the opportunity to create a pull request from your fork against the official/upstream repo.
+When you commit and push to your branch, you will have the opportunity to create a pull request from your fork against the official/repo.

 ![test](images/image1.png?raw=true)